Pratikshinde55/Docker-Three_Tier-Architecture/README.md

     docker inspect mywordpress

-## Step: 5
+## Step: 5 [Edit Inbound rule/ Firewall]

-EC2 intance has Firewall which cannot be connected by outside world, so we can modify inbound rules(All traffic allowed)
+EC2 Intance has Firewall which cannot be connected by outside world, so we can modify Inbound rule(All traffic allowed)

 ![Screenshot 2023-08-30 182129](https://github.com/Pratikshinde55/Three-Tier-Architecture/assets/145910708/4c596a4b-39f4-49fa-911f-5dc0a4cc01a1)

 Substeps:

-1. : EC2 Dashboard
+1. EC2 Dashboard

-2. select securtity option
+2. Celect securtity option

-3. go inside Security groups
+3. Go inside Security groups

- 4. select "edit inbound rule"
+4. Select "edit inbound rule"

- 5. delete defult rule and new rule
+5. Delete defult rule and new rule

- 6. custom TCP ->> "ALL TRAFIC" ,ANYWHERE IPv4
+6. custom TCP ->> "ALL TRAFIC", ANYWHERE IPv4

- 7. save rule
+7. Save rule

 ## Step: 6
 Instance public + our port number that provide in wordpress contanier.

 To access wordpresss from browser,need EC2 instance public IP Address+Port no. given to wordpresss container.

 ![Screenshot 2023-08-30 182811](https://github.com/Pratikshinde55/Three-Tier-Architecture/assets/145910708/90f63389-dbfc-40aa-84bb-82d28772da1b)

 To get wordpress interface on google ,provide details that provided in the form of enviromental variable during "database" caintainer launch

 http://65.2.146.158:1234    <<------- see interface(This site does not work as instance is terminated now)

 ![Screenshot 2023-08-30 182954](https://github.com/Pratikshinde55/Three-Tier-Architecture/assets/145910708/6ffc643c-d1bb-47fb-a6e4-4e376b263aa9)